Ecuador

 Weaknesses

-• Competitiveness subject to the evolution of the dollar because of full dollarisation
+• Competitiveness subject to dollar trends owing to full dollarisation

 • Long history of sovereign defaults